chanhosuh/git_hooks/README.md

 The `pre-commit` sub-hooks like `isort` and `black` will reformat and restage your files for you, so you never have to worry about formatting your imports or whether you have extra whitespace etc.

-`flake8` is a Python linter.
-To not use it, simply remove it from the list of sub-hooks in the main `pre-commit` file.  `flake8` doesn't reformat your code, so it may fail and reject your commit.
+`flake8` doesn't reformat your code, so it may fail and reject your commit.
 In this case, you should go back and run `flake8` to see what the exact violations are and fix them.

-If you don't already have something you run before each commit for linting, e.g. a `make` command, it's recommended you create one, include not only `flake8` but `pylint`.

-Such checks are useful not only for enforcing a uniform code style, but they can catch overly complex logic or even serious errors, e.g. bad imports.